edgio-docs/edgio-docs/guides/caching.md

 ## L1 and L2 Caches

 Each edge point-of-presence (POP) has its own L1 cache.
-If a request cannot be fulfilled from the L1 cache, the XDN will attempt to fulfill the request from a single global L2 cache POP in order to maximize your effective cache hit ratio.
+If a request cannot be fulfilled from the L1 cache, {{ PRODUCT_NAME }} will attempt to fulfill the request from a single global L2 cache POP in order to maximize your effective cache hit ratio.
 There is very little difference in time to first byte for responses served from the L1 vs L2 cache.
 In either case the response is served nearly instantly (typically 25-100ms).
 Concurrent requests for the same URL on different POPs that result in a cache miss will be coalesced at the L2 cache.
 This means that only one request at a time for each cacheable URL will reach your origin servers.

 ## Caching a Response